-After all, there are occasions when a yard sale can produce unexpected results.
-That's what happened in early 2021 when a small bowl purchased for just \$35 at a yard sale in Connecticut turned out to be a rare 15th-century Chinese artifact.
+Our church yard sale is just two weeks away.
+The last time we held this event, I shared a story with you from early 2021 when a small bowl purchased for just \$35 at a yard sale in Connecticut turned out to be a rare 15th-century Chinese artifact.
 An expert evaluation revealed that the bowl, from the Ming dynasty period, was probably worth between \$300,000 and \$500,000.
 How it ended up being sold at an outdoor sale was a mystery.
 One expert on Chinese ceramics noted, "It's always quite astounding to think that it still happens, that these treasures can be discovered."
 She added, "It's always really exciting for us as specialists when something we didn't even know existed here appears seemingly out of nowhere."

-So we'll see if any treasures appear out of nowhere here at Grace Baptist Church next Saturday.
-Items donated by church members have already been arriving.
-Maybe we should take a close look to see if any of those boxes contain something that could be worth six figures rather than just a dollar or two.
+So we'll see if any treasures appear out of nowhere here at Grace Baptist Church on June 8.
+Some of you have already inquired about donating items.
+Maybe we should take a close look to see if any of those boxes you drop off contain something that could be worth six figures rather than just a dollar or two.
 That would certainly add to the church's missions budget.

 According to Luke, the church sign in Jerusalem didn't mention a yard sale, but it did welcome visitors to come and experience a congregation where generosity was thriving and unity was abundant.
 In today's text from Acts, we get a summary statement about the cohesion of Jesus' followers.
 "All the believers were one in heart and mind," says Luke (v.
 32a).
-Remember that he's describing life in the church not long after the experience of Pentecost.
-He's giving us a snapshot of what salvation looks like among those who confess Jesus as Lord.
+Remember that he's describing life in the church not long after the experience of Pentecost, which we focused on last Sunday.
+Luke is giving us a snapshot of what salvation looks like among those who confess Jesus as Lord.
 And in this photo, we see the comprehensive unity that the Holy Spirit creates and enables.
 "All the believers were one in heart and mind."